ChirikjianLab/Marching-Primitives/README.md

 For visualization, mesh file of the superquadric representation is also saved as `*_sq.stl`.

 ## Citation
-If you find this repo useful, please cite:
+If you find this repo useful, please give us a star and cite:
 ```
 @Inproceedings{Liu2023CVPR,
      title = {Marching-Primitives: Shape Abstraction from Signed Distance Function},